hashicorp/terraform-provider-vsphere/website/docs/r/host.html.markdown

   to the host.
 * `password` - (Required) Password that will be used by vSphere to authenticate to the host.
+* `thumbprint` - (Optional) Host's certificate SHA-1 thumbprint.
+If not set the CA that signed the host's certificate should be trusted.
+If the CA is not trusted and no thumbprint is set then the operation will fail.
+See data source [`vsphere_host_thumbprint`][docs-host-thumbprint-data-source].
 * `datacenter` - (Optional) The ID of the datacenter this host should be added to.
 This should not be set if `cluster` is set.
 * `cluster` - (Optional) The ID of the Compute Cluster this host should